Academic Freedom Index AFI

 Research

 The Academic Freedom Index (AFI) is a unique approach to conceptualizing and measuring academic freedom.
-It assesses de facto levels of academic freedom around the world based on five indicators: freedom to research and teach
+It assesses de facto levels of academic freedom around the world based on five indicators: freedom to research and teach; freedom of academic exchange and dissemination; institutional autonomy; campus integrity; and freedom of academic and cultural expression.

 Reports